Golden (Kylie Minogue song): Music video

 The accompanying music video for "Golden" was shot in Havana, during filming the "Stop Me from Falling" remix with Cuban reggaeton duo Gente de Zona.
 The video was directed by Sophie Muller and produced by Gloria Bowman, who both shot the second video to Minogue's previous single, "Stop Me from Falling" remix.
 The video opens with shots of Minogue lounging on a bed and dancing in waves at a beach.
 Bright close-up shots of Minogue then appear between scenes of her singing and dancing on the beach.
 As the chorus starts, the shots alternate between the close-ups and the beach scenes.
 The second chorus then shows Minogue running through the streets at night, wearing a ball gown-like dress.
 The video then ends with a shot of Kylie smiling and walking towards the camera, wearing a red dress.

 Live performances

 "Golden" was first performed live during the Kylie Presents Golden concerts in March 2018.
 On 21 July, she performed the song on The Voice Kids UK.
-"Golden" was also included as the opening song during various sets throughout 2018, including Minogue's performance at White Party Palm Springs, and also her performance at G-A-Y on 7 April.
-"Golden" was performed as the opening song on the Golden Tour, where Minogue rose out of the stage atop a set of suitcases.
+"Golden" was also included as the opening song during various sets throughout 2018, including Minogue's performance at White Party Palm Springs."Golden" was performed as the opening song on the Golden Tour, where Minogue rose out of the stage atop a set of suitcases.